nurulhudaapon/bun-plugin-zon/README.md

 A Bun plugin for loading ZON (Zig Object Notation) files in your Bun projects.
 This plugin allows you to seamlessly import and use ZON files as if they were regular JavaScript/TypeScript modules.

-## Features
+## Use Case

-- 🔌 Seamless integration with Bun
-- 📦 Import ZON files directly in your code
-- 🚀 Zero configuration required
-- ⚡️ Fast and efficient parsing
+I had a Zig project where I had large ZON files, and another Bun project where I needed the same files, so this plugin was born to import ZON files in Bun.

 ## Installation